-Here is a simple, straightforward guide to improve VPS security.
+Here is a simple, straightforward guide to improve VPS security of your VPS server.

 Change the SSH port

 One of the most common points of attack is port 22.
 Changing this discourages many of them as well as scripts set to check for that port.
 In order to change the port do the following:

 You should locate a line that looks like:

 Un-comment this line and change the port number.
 A port number above 1024 is recommended.